 You should assess your needs carefully for both the medical care and dependent care flexible spending accounts and take advantage of all the tax savings you can reasonably estimate.

-Beginning with plan year 2016, up to $500 of unused money in your current year medical care FSA account will be rolled over into the following plan year account to be used for eligible medical expenses.
+Up to $550 of unused money in your current year medical care FSA account will be rolled over into the following plan year account to be used for eligible medical expenses.

 The IRS allows Cornell to extend the time that flexible spending dependent care account participants can incur and submit claims for reimbursement.
-For example, if your 2019 dependent care annual amount is $5,000, you have until March 15, 2020 to incur additional expenses that can be used for reimbursement against your 2019 annual amount.
-REMINDER: Your dates of service MUST have occurred in 2019 to be eligible for reimbursement.
+For example, if your 2020 dependent care annual amount is $5,000, you have until March 15, 2021 to incur additional expenses that can be used for reimbursement against your 2020 annual amount.

 We encourage you to use this Workday Decision Enrollment Guide before going into Workday.